[Translate to Englisch:]

 Since the summer semester 2021, places in restricted modules have been allocated in accordance with Admission Regulations.
 These have been changed for the summer semester 2022.
 You can find the new Admission Regulations here.
 At the beginning, all students have a waiting place, the allocation of places will then take place according to the specifications of the Admission Regulations.
 We have compiled an overview of which modules are restricted.
 We have also compiled all the information and registration dates for you.

-Information events organised by the Academic Counselling Service
+Information sessions organised by the Academic Counselling Service

-Our information events with an outlook for the winter semester 26/27 will deal with the following questions: What requirements must be observed when choosing specialisation modules and what must be taken into account with regard to the practical semester and the Bachelor's thesis?
+Our information sessions looking ahead to the 2027 summer semester will address the following questions: What guidelines need to be followed when choosing specialisation modules, and what do you need to bear in mind regarding the practical semester and the Bachelor’s thesis?

-The information events will take place on the following dates:
+The information sessions will take place on the following dates:

 Business Law: